-The Associate Dean will inform the candidate when the Dean's evaluation is complete and will provide them with a copy of the evaluative materials associated with their application (i.e., the department/school faculty vote, the reviews by the committees, chair/director and Dean) for their review.
+The tenured faculty representative of the Dean's office will inform the candidate when the Dean's evaluation is complete and will provide them with a copy of the evaluative materials associated with their application (i.e., the department/school faculty vote, the reviews by the committees, chair/director and Dean) for their review.
 The faculty member may request a meeting with the Dean to discuss the recommendation and supporting materials within ten days following the completion of the Dean's review.